 Langlois holds a Ph.D. from the University of Connecticut and for the past 15 years he has been a member of the graduate faculty at Harvard University teaching courses on managing change, leadership, and teamwork.
 In Fall 2007 he offered a web-based graduate course streamed worldwide each week as part of Harvard’s distance learning initiative.
 In 2002, he was the recipient of the Joanne Fussa Distinguished Teaching Award at Harvard.

-Terry Schmidt is an international management consultant, strategic thinker, entrepreneur, and educator who specializes in leadership, strategic management, and change.
-He has 30 years of experience assisting corporations, governments, and research organizations in 32 countries worldwide.
-He earned his BS in engineering from the University of Washington and his MBA from Harvard University.
+Terry Schmidt is an international management consultant, strategic thinker, entrepreneur, and educator with 30 years of experience assisting corporations, governments, and research organizations in 36 countries worldwide.
+He earned his BS in aerospace engineering from the University of Washington and his MBA from Harvard University.

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please complete the Custom Programs request form for further details.